unibas-tilics/tilics/articles/article-093-rices-theorem.md

 write a program that can always find an answer for such a problem.

-An example for such a decision problem is "does this program contain a computer virus".
-If this problem was decidable, there could be another program that could always correctly answer this question with "Yes" or "No".
-A mathematician called Henry Gordon Rice showed that such decision problems about the behavior of another program are always undecidable, unless the answer is **always** the same.
+An example for such a decision problem is "does this program contain a computer virus?".
+If this problem was decidable, there could be another program that could always correctly answer this question with "yes" or "no".
+A mathematician named Henry Gordon Rice showed that such decision problems about the behavior of another program are always undecidable, unless the answer is **always** the same.

-As most viruses are hidden inside other software and do not always expose their real nature, this decision problem can't be solved according to Rice's theorem.
+As most viruses are hidden inside other software and don't always expose their true intentions, this decision problem can't be solved according to Rice's theorem.
 <!-- END BODY -->